Dear Design Doctor

 I am a graphic designer and I need to make my terms and conditions.
 Can I just use somebody else’s or do I need to have this written up by a solicitor?

-The Design Doctor for this topic is Patricia van den Akker, Director of The Design Trust:
+The Design Doctor for this real-life question is Patricia van den Akker, Director of The Design Trust: